aws-samples/amazon-chime-sdk-recording-demo/README.md

 ### Cleaning up
 To avoid incurring future charges, please delete any resources in your account that you are not using such as files in Amazon S3, Amazon ECS and Amazon Lambda instances, AWS Cloud9 environment and Amazon API Gateway entries.

+## FAQ
+1. If you encounter `IOError: [Errno 28] No space left on device.` during deployment, you can remove unused docker images/process by:
+    ```
+    docker system prune

+    or manually remove docker containers
+    docker rm ID_or_Name

+    and/or manually remove docker images
+    docker rmi $(docker images -a -q)
+    ```

 ## License